svanderburg/java-sblayout/README.md

 and script includes.
 We can also make pages invisible from menu sections by instantiating pages that are prefixed with `Hidden*`.

+It is also possible to automatically generate a site map (`sitemap.tag`) and bread crumbs for the currently visited page (`breadcrumbs.tag`).

 Consult the API documentation for more information.

 Examples